Romantic Killer: Live-action film

 In June 2025, a live-action film adaptation produced by Toho Studios and Dub was announced, with Tsutomu Hanabusa serving as the director and Junpei Yamaoka writing the script.
-The film is set to premiere in Japan on December 12, 2025.
-It will have three theme songs: "Never Romantic" performed by Naniwa Danshi, "True Love" performed by INI, and "Zutto Zutto" (ずっとずっと) performed by Fantastics from Exile Tribe.
+Toho released the film in Japan on December 12, 2025.
+Three theme songs were used in the film: "Never Romantic" performed by Naniwa Danshi, "True Love" performed by INI, and "Zutto Zutto" (ずっとずっと) performed by Fantastics from Exile Tribe.

 Reception

 The series was the first-place winner of the second of Shueisha's Jump Vertical Scrolling Manga Awards.
 In 2020, the series ranked 12th in the Next Manga Awards in the web manga category.